efarish/portfolio/aws/README.md

 Below are AWS SageMaker projecgts.

-- [AutoGluon Example](https://github.com/efarish/portfolio/tree/main/aws/AutoGluon): Example of using SageMaker SKLearn container to run a AutoGluon prototyping Python script.
+- [AutoGluon](https://github.com/efarish/portfolio/tree/main/aws/AutoGluon): Example of using SageMaker SKLearn container to run a AutoGluon prototyping Python script.
-- The directory container_scipts: Python scripts to run AutoGluon prototyping.
+- [Optuna](https://github.com/efarish/portfolio/tree/main/aws/Optuna): Example of using the hyperparameter tuning framework Optuna for a LightGBM.